How Much Does a Detective Make a Year?

 What Are Detectives?

-Working as a private detective involves searching and piecing together financial, legal, and personal matters to help get to the root of an unanswered question.
+Working as a private detective involves searching for and piecing together financial, legal, and personal matters to help get to the root of an unanswered question.
 For example, private detectives can help find missing persons or investigate cybercrimes.
 Here’s a quick breakdown of some common on-the-job responsibilities that detectives tackle on a daily basis:

-• Conduct interviews to help collect information
+• Conducting interviews to help collect information

-• Pursue evidence
+• Pursuing evidence

-• Review civil judgments and criminal history
+• Reviewing civil judgments and criminal history

-• Plan and execute surveillance
+• Planning and executing surveillance

-• Search records (court, public, and online).
+• Searching records (court, public, and online)

 Regardless of where one works, being a detective can involve a good number of interviews and interpersonal interaction.
 For this reason, it may not be a good job for antisocial people.

-💡 Quick Tip: Online tools make tracking your spending a breeze: You can easily set up budgets, then get instant updates on your progress, spot upcoming bills, analyze your spending habits, and more.
+đź’ˇ Quick Tip: Online tools make tracking your spending a breeze: You can easily set up budgets, then get instant updates on your progress, spot upcoming bills, analyze your spending habits, and more.

 How Much Do Starting Detectives Make a Year?

 However, there is considerable room for improvement when it comes to salary for this role.
-The highest 10% earn more than $92,660 annually.
+The highest 10% earn more than $97,630 annually.
 This indicates that it can be possible to earn $100,000 per year as a detective.

-What is the Average Salary for a Detective?
+What Is the Average Salary for a Detective?

 How much someone earns on average working as a detective can vary based on where they live and the industry they work in.
-When it comes to working in different industries, these are the median annual wages for detectives in a few different industries for the most recent year available:
+When it comes to working in different industries, these are the average annual wages for detectives in a few different industries for 2025, the most recent year available:

-• Government: $64,220
+• Government: $75,130

-• Professional, scientific, and technical services: $61,280
+• Professional, scientific, and technical services: $78,610

-• Investigation, guard, and armored car services: $47,280
+• Investigation, guard, and armored car services: $55,450

-• Retail trade: $37,290
+• Retail trade: $45,120

 The state someone works in also plays a big role in their earning potential.
 The following table highlights how average detective wages can vary by state, with salaries listed from highest to lowest.